-The project will: (i) cleanup of uncontrolled stock landfills through on-site closure, landfill mining, and leachate treatment; (ii) contaminated lands treatment for redevelopment; (iii) purchase of waste collection vehicles and construction of municipal solid waste management facilities including, transfer stations, sorting and recycling facilities, and waste-to-energy plants in selected cities; and (vi) project management and institutional capacity building for relevant agencies, including sustainable operation and maintenance of project facilities.
+The project will: (i) cleanup uncontrolled stock landfills through on-site closure, restoration, and leachate management; (ii) contaminated land treatment; (iii) purchase of waste collection vehicles and construction of municipal solid waste management facilities including, transfer stations, sorting and recycling facilities in selected areas; and (vi) project management and institutional capacity building for relevant agencies, including sustainable operation and maintenance of project facilities.
 Public-private partnership will be sought under the project components.

 |Project Name||Hunan Xiangjiang River Watershed Existing Solid Waste Comprehensive Treatment|

 |Source of Funding / Amount||

 Inclusive economic growth

 |Drivers of Change||Gender Equity and Mainstreaming

 |Sector / Subsector||

 Agriculture, natural resources and rural development / Rural solid waste management